Blog

 They’re drawn to the warmth of analog sound, the tactile experience of holding real music in your hands.
 It’s about audio character, about the subtle tape saturation that adds richness to recordings, about the ritual of physical media.
 If that sounds right to you, you need to know about us.

-Like cassettes themselves, National Audio Company is here for the long haul.
-We’re the world’s only music-quality cassette tape manufacturer, and our tape is still rolling!
+Like cassettes themselves, National Audio Company is here for the long haul and our tape is still rolling!

 Stay tuned—you’ll be hearing more from NAC.